Nara Station

 Naramachi

 Naramachi is the old merchant area of Nara where you can see many preserved traditional wooden townhouses.
 Typically these machiya townhouses feature white plastered walls with dark wooden latticework and tiled roofs.
-This is a great area to wander round and explore and you can find many restaurants, cafes, boutiques, souvenir shops, museums and galleries now housed in the old machiya buildings.
+This is a great area to wander round and explore and you can find many restaurants, cafes, boutiques, souvenir shops, museums and galleries housed in the old machiya buildings.

 Gangoji Temple

 Gangoji Temple is located in the heart of the Naramachi district.
-This quiet and relatively simple temple may seem quite humble compared to bigger attractions in Nara like Todaiji and Kofukuji, but it because of its long history it is a designated UNESCO World Heritage Site.
+This quiet and relatively simple temple may seem quite humble compared to bigger attractions in Nara like Todaiji and Kofukuji, but because of its long history it is a designated UNESCO World Heritage Site.
 The temple was originally built in Asuka in 588 and was Japan’s first Buddhist temple.
 Originally named Asukadera, it was renamed Gangoji when it moved to the new capital of Nara in 718.

 Historically Gangoji was considered to be one of the powerful “Seven Great Temples of Nara,” but today it has more of the atmosphere of a local temple.
 Its peaceful buildings and grounds provide a pleasant break from the tourist crowds in other more popular areas.